SillyTavern/SillyTavern-Docs/For Contributors/Function-Calling.md

     // If an empty string is returned, no toast message will be displayed.
     formatMessage: ({ param1, param2 }) => {
         return `Function is called with: ${param1} and ${param2}`;
     },
+    // Optional function that returns a boolean value indicating whether the tool should be registered for the current prompt.
+    // If no shouldRegister function is provided, the tool will be registered for every prompt.
+    shouldRegister: () => {
+        return true;
+    },
 });
 ```